The Facts

 Kimmie ended the year by leading the Korean team in the annual Kyoraku Cup to a resounding victory over the Japanese squad.

-Kimmie did not win again in 2007, but still had a number of good tournaments, notably the HSBC Match Play, where she finished third, and the US Women's Open, where she finished tied for 8th.
+Kimmie did not win again in 2007 after SemGroup, but still had a number of good tournaments, notably the HSBC Match Play, where she finished third.
 At the end of the year, despite struggling with numerous injuries, she captained the Korean Kyoraku Cup team, which unfortunately lost in a tiebreaker to the Japanese squad.
-At the end of the year, she had knee surgery, which will hopefully allow her to have a much more healthy 2008.
+In December, she had knee surgery, which she hoped would allow her to have a much more healthy 2008.